Read Part 1.

 Perhaps the most profoundly affecting performance I ever experienced came from this same realm of temporal tweaking [long durational performance], by the late Kazuo Ohno, master of the Japanese form known as butoh.
 In Marriage of Heaven and Earth, Ohno stands before a piano, accompanied by Bach’s famous Prelude No. 1, moving in and out of an overhead spotlight, being born, aging, dying, and ascending in front of your eyes, merely by moving achingly into and out of the light.
 The effortless rigor with which he executed this work was cultivated by years of preparation.5

 The following rather lengthy street performance by Gary Brackett, Omaggio a Kazuo Ohno, is very much in the spirit of the piece that so moved me in 1993.

-In Brackett’s homage to Kazuo Ohno, he uses a classical-pop-classical-pop scheme.
+Musically, Brackett’s homage to Kazuo Ohno uses a classical-pop-classical-pop scheme.
 And so, sandwiched between Barber and Pärt, is “By This River,” performed also in 1977, by Brian Eno who began his career with Roxy Music.
 As author Eric Tamm explains,

 Tamm cites a 1978 interview in which Eno says,

 Before I ever joined Roxy, I got interested in wearing clothing that would have been considered effeminate.
 I didn’t like masculine clothes.
 The Western version of masculinity opposes rational man against intuitive woman.
 The part of my being that interests me has always been my intution.9

 Which leaves George Harrison, whose “Give Me Love” is from the 1973 album Living in the Material World.
 The LP’s lyric sheet is stark against its dark sleeve, featuring a by-now-familiar image from the International Society for Krishna Consciousness edition of the Bhagavad Gita.10 As explained in the Wikipedia entry for the album,